What is The Debt Snowball Method for paying off debt?

 How Does the Debt Snowball Work?

+The debt snowball method for paying off debt works this way.
 You will pay the minimum on all cards until one is paid off.
-When you pay off Card A, take the minimum and add it to Credit Card B, for a total payment of $82.
+When you pay off Card A, take the minimum payment and add it to Credit Card B, for a total payment of $82.
 When you pay off Credit Card B, put the entire $202 onto Credit Card C. If paying just minimums, this process would normally take 100 months or 8.333 years.
 See, it pays to know which debt to pay first!

 If you are going to pay the minimums only, you are in for a long road.
 Credit cards are actually set up for you to carry a balance.
 Therefore, if you have any extra money each month, add it to the lowest balance that you have until the lowest debt is paid off.
 Then just keep going until you are completely debt free!!! .